31/07/2014 / Thursday / Blarney Caravan Park, Blarney, Cork - Mizen Head, County Cork - Dowlings Camping Park, Glengarriff, County Cork / 132 miles

 Looking at the map, I felt that the campsite, Mike gave me that morning, fitted in well with my route and timings, so I plot in the Dowlings Camping Park Site, located just West of Glengerriff.
 I also add in two via-points following, the North side of the peninsula.
 I almost deciding not too in favour of a more direct route, but am so glad that I didn’t, as I was treated to some exciting roads and gorgeous views.
 Though towards the end I could tell I was getting a bit tired out as I had a harey few moments.

-You can just see where we have camped to the left, with the
+Fig. 13 - Dowlings Campsite, just West of Glengerriff.
+You can just see where we have camped to the left, with the site pub above and to the right. |

 (I write the following the morning after arriving home)